History of the University of Notre Dame: Great Fire of 1879

-This Main Building, and the library collection, was destroyed by a fire on April 23, 1879.
-The entire building was destroyed, but the nearby church was spared.
+The entire Main Building with its library collection was destroyed by a fire on April 23, 1879, but the nearby church was spared.
 The school closed immediately and students were sent home.
 The library collection was also rebuilt and stayed housed in the new Main Building for years afterwards.
 Around the time of the fire, a Music Hall was opened.
 Eventually becoming known as Washington Hall, it hosted plays and musical acts put on by the school.
 Following the pledge made by William Corby, C.S.C., then the university's president, that Notre Dame would reopen for the fall term, Father Sorin willed Notre Dame to rebuild and continue its growth.
 As recounted in Notre Dame: 100 Years (1942), "The sixty-five year old man walked around the ruins, and those who followed him were confounded by his attitude.
 Instead of bending, he stiffened.
 There was on his face a look of grim determination.
 He signaled all of them to go into the church with him."